Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Conclusions

 \section{Conclusions}

-We have seen that tensor networks are a set of techniques with great applicability to the industrial context in an immediate way, with proven advantages and an extensive literature on the subject.
-We have explained the main features that make them especially attractive for high dimensionality problems and machine learning.
-We have also highlighted several applied cases and some of the techniques that have been used in the state of the art to address them, as well as their advantages and disadvantages.
+We have seen that tensor networks are a versatile set of techniques for industrial contexts, with a growing literature and several promising application areas.
+We have explained the main features that make them attractive for structured high-dimensional problems and machine learning.
+We have also highlighted several applied cases and some of the techniques that have been used in the state of the art to address them, together with their advantages and limitations.